 Of course, but these downsides present opportunities to innovate.
 A digital transformation starts with people and providing them the incentives, education, and workplace culture to support the change.
 It also reaches deep into the organization and touches all aspects of your business and the ecosystem in which it operates.
 Here are the three of the greatest challenges faced by a digital transformation in healthcare market:

 In a previous post, we predicted that the healthcare compliance act (HIPAA) would evolve to clear the way for digital transformation.
 Since then, some US health insurers and Medicaid programs have started supporting telehealth reimbursements.
-Many other regulations such as Software as a Medical Device guidelines are constantly changing to ensure patient safety and clinical effectiveness.
+Many other regulations such as Software as a Medical Device guidelines and eCommerce PCI compliance are constantly changing to ensure patient safety and clinical effectiveness.

 Organizational culture and mindset are one of the top three challenges to healthcare digital transformation, according to McKinsey.
 Building a culture of responsibility as well as compliance during digitization initiatives is a challenge to healthcare businesses.
 A resistance to change is normal, so ongoing education across the organization is a must during the transformation process.